 Plus, it’s fun for the kids because it’s kinda like their own secret room.

-Here are some amazing walk-in closet classrooms to give you some ideas:
+Here are some amazing walk-in closet homeschool classrooms to give you some ideas:

 What about if your little closet doesn’t have a door?
 No worries!
 Just use a cute curtain that matches your decor to hide the study space when it’s not in use.
 (Bonus points for the usable top shelf that is already in most closets!)

-This one even took advantage of an oddly shaped space…
+This first one even took advantage of an oddly shaped space!

 (I love the organized bins under the desk on this one!
 We might steal this idea.)

-Love this landing school space for multiple homeschoolers (or parent area and kid area).
+I LOVE this landing space for multiple homeschoolers (or parent area and kid area).